tldr-pages/tldr/pages/common/az-serial-console.md

 # az serial-console

-> Connect to the serial console of a virtual machine.
+> Connect to the serial console of a Virtual Machine.
 > Part of `azure-cli` (also known as `az`).
 > More information: <https://learn.microsoft.com/cli/azure/serial-console>.